-- 1. Unplug range or disconnect power. - 2.
+Disconnect appliance at main power supply.
 Make sure the oven is cool before replacing the light bulb.

-- 3. Remove the glass bulb cover in the back of the oven by turning it counterclockwise. - 4.
-Remove the light bulb from its socket.
-Replace the bulb with a 40-watt appliance bulb. - 5.
-Replace the light bulb cover by turning it clockwise.
-The light bulb cover must be in place when using the oven.
-The cover protects the bulb from breaking and from high oven temperatures. - 6.
-Plug in range or reconnect power.
+- Remove the glass bulb cover in the back of the oven by screwing it out counterclockwise. - Remove the light bulb from its socket.
+Replace the bulb with a 40-watt appliance bulb. - Replace the bulb cover by screwing it in clockwise.
+Reconnect appliance at main power supply.